Universal Gaussian Quantization with Side Information using Polar Lattices: Analysis

 \section{Analysis}

-Our analysis can be understood by first considering the ideal Gaussian distribution~\eqref{mc3}, and then moving, in steps, to the discrete Gaussian distribution for $\widetilde{A}$ and finally to the distribution simulated using Polar codes, retaining only the $\ell$ least significant bits.
-Following~\cite{Liu16}, we show that all these distributions are close to each other and MSE guarantees for one translate to the other.
-Indeed, following a result from~\cite{Cong14}, we notice that the discrete Gaussian auxiliary $\tilde{A}$ with $N$ sufficiently large renders $P_{\tilde{X}\tilde{Y}}$ close to $P_{XY}$.
-Further, a covering bound for Polar codes for asymmetric channels from~\cite{yamamoto13} ensures that the samples simulated using Polar codes in our algorithm are close in distribution to those obtained by sampling the auxiliary at $\FP$.
+Our analysis can be understood by first considering the Gaussian distribution in~\eqref{mc3}, and then moving, in steps, to the discrete Gaussian distributions $\{\widetilde{A}^{(i)}: i\in [r]\}$, and finally to the distribution simulated using Polar codes, retaining only the $\ell$ least significant bits.
+Following~\cite{liu21polartit}, we show that all these distributions are close to each other and mean-squared error guarantees for one translates to that for the other.
+Indeed, following a result from~\cite{Cong14}, we notice that for the discrete Gaussian auxiliary $\widetilde{A}^{(i)}$ taking $N$ to be sufficiently large renders $P_{\widetilde{X}_i\widetilde{Y}_i}$ close to $P_{X_iY_i}$.
+Further, a covering bound for Polar codes for asymmetric channels from~\cite{yamamoto13} ensures that the samples simulated using Polar codes in our algorithm are close in distribution to those obtained by sampling the lattice based distribution in \eqref{mc4}.

-We note that the rate used in the scheme of~\cite{Liu16} is close to $I(\widetilde{A}\wedge \widetilde{X}\mid \widetilde{Y})$, which is shown to be close to $I(A\wedge X\mid Y)$ using similar approximations as those above.
-The key observation we make is that we can decompose this rate into those corresponding to different guesses for $\sigma_z^2$, whereby even when the guess is wrong, the parties will agree on the auxiliary corresponding to the guess.
-This can then be subtracted from both $X$ and $Y$, resulting in small variances for both.
-Formally, we observe the following. \begin{lemma} For every $1\leq k \leq r$, The optimal auxiliary $A_k$ for $\sigma_k^2$ satisfies
+We note that the rate used in the scheme of~\cite{liu21polartit} is close to $I(\widetilde{A}\wedge \widetilde{X}\mid \widetilde{Y})$, which is shown to be close to $I(A\wedge X\mid Y)$ using similar approximations as those above.
+The key observation we make is that we can decompose this rate into those corresponding to different grid points in $\{\sigma_1^2, \dots, \sigma_r^2\}$ for $\sigma_{z}^2$, whereby even when $\sigma_z\geq \sigma_j$ in round $j,$ the parties will agree on the optimal auxiliary corresponding to the grid point.
+This auxiliary can then be subtracted from both $X$ and $Y$, resulting in small variances for both.
+Since the mean-square distance between the resulting input pairs remains the same even after this subtraction, we end-up having another instance of the same Wyner-Ziv set up.
+Formally, we observe the following for continuous rvs. \begin{lemma} Consider the Markov chain in \eqref{mc3}.
+For every $1\leq k \leq r$ and the optimal auxiliary $A_k$ for $\sigma_k^2$ \eqref{d:aux}, the mutual information quantity $I(A^{(k)}\wedge X|\bar{Y})$ equals to